Barry Swanson: Work in The Salvation Army

-Swanson was born in Chicago, Illinois attended Northern Illinois University where he earned a bachelor's degree in marketing.
-In 1975 he married Sue Miller.
+Swanson was born in Chicago, Illinois, attended Northern Illinois University, where he earned a bachelor's degree in marketing.
+In 1975, he married Sue Miller.
 Together they entered the Salvation Army College for Officer Training in 1976.
 They held corps (church) appointments in Michigan & Minnesota.
-He served as the Divisional Commander of the Heartland division headquartered in Peoria, Illinois.
-After this appointment he was appointed the Territorial Program Secretary in 1999.
-His next appointment was as the Chief Secretary for the US Central Territory in 2003 and given the rank of Colonel.
+He served as the Divisional Commander of the Heartland Division headquartered in Peoria, Illinois.
+After this appointment, he was appointed the Territorial Program Secretary in 1999.
+His next appointment was as the Chief Secretary for the US Central Territory in 2003, and he was given the rank of Colonel.

-Following this appointment he was appointed to National Headquarters as National Chief Secretary.
-In 2007 Commissioner Swanson came to International Headquarters as International Secretary and Zonal Secretary for the Americas and Caribbean zone, prior to being appointed to be the Territorial Commander in the USA Central Territory.
-He took the office of Chief of Staff on May 1, 2010 following the retirement of Commissioner Robin Dunster.
+Following this appointment, he was appointed National Chief Secretary at the National Headquarters.
+In 2007, Commissioner Swanson came to International Headquarters as International Secretary and Zonal Secretary for the Americas and Caribbean zone, before being appointed Territorial Commander of the USA Central Territory.
+He took the office of Chief of Staff on May 1, 2010, following the retirement of Commissioner Robin Dunster.

-In February 2011 at the meeting of the High Council of the Salvation Army, Swanson was nominated to be the 19th General of The Salvation Army.
+In February 2011, at the meeting of the High Council of the Salvation Army, Swanson was nominated to be the 19th General of The Salvation Army.
 He lost that election to Linda Bond, however.
 Swanson is now the territorial commander of the Salvation Army's Eastern Territory in the United States.

-On 31 July 2013 Swanson was nominated as a candidate for the 20th general of the Salvation Army, but he lost the election to General Andre Cox.
+On 31 July 2013, Swanson was nominated as a candidate for the 20th general of the Salvation Army, but he lost the election to General Andre Cox.